 Many lawyers, while proud of the hard work they've invested in their degree, wonder what other kinds of work would be a good match.
 Deborah Arron, a former Perkins Coie attorney, wrote two excellent books on this topic.
 "Running From the Law" is about the decision-making and emotional challenges that are part of stepping away from a legal career.
 "What You Can Do with a Law Degree" is a more practical summary of how you can fit nicely into non-legal realms with your impressive law degree.

-In addition to our resources, we recommend several consultants who can help you with your career search:
+In addition to our resources, we recommend:

 - Shawn Lipton — Many of you know him from the Seattle University Office of Career Development, but he now has a business called The Trusted Coach.
 He is an excellent resource.